marsbard/grua/README.md

 * <a name="attrs-stack-run">__run__ (boolean)</a>

 If set to `true` then this will be a container to be run.
 If set to `false` then just an image will be created.
-In this case you probably want to list the container names that will require this image using a `before` attribute, see example in [build](#attrs-fill-build)
+In the latter case you probably want to list the container names that will require this image using a `before` attribute, see example base configuration in [build](#attrs-fill-build), which specifies that it must be built before the tomcat container.
+In this case, the tomcat container has `FROM marsbard/base" at the top of its Dockerfile.

 By default this is `true` so you only need to specify it when you don't want the image to be run as a container, e.g.: